alpaker/fill-column-indicator/README.markdown

 Todo
 ====

-* Accomodate non-nil values of hl-line-sticky-flag and similar cases.
+* Accommodate non-nil values of hl-line-sticky-flag and similar cases.

-* Accomodate linum-mode more robustly.
+* Accommodate linum-mode more robustly.